What this means for residents

 Would Owen Sound still be one city?

 Owen Sound remains one united city.
-The neighbourhood model helps residents participate locally while keeping decisions, services, and accountability within the City of Owen Sound.
+The ward and local-area model helps residents participate locally while keeping municipal decisions, services, and accountability within the City of Owen Sound.

 Would the mayor still represent everyone?